TSLS to work with at-risk students

-The Tertiary Scholarship and Loans Service will work closely with all test-study education institutions to obtain the academic progress of students in the first quarter of the semester.
+The Tertiary Scholarship and Loans Service will work closely with all tertiary institutions to obtain the academic progress of students in the first quarter of the semester.

 This will help TSLS identify at-risk students and determine if they can work with the respective universities to assist and bring them up to par.